ksinghi-cisco/ksinghi-cisco.github.io/pages/mydoc/mydoc_Deploying_DCvEdge1.md

 4. Choose the **Local file** option and click on **Choose files**.
 Navigate to the SD-WAN images folder and select the file beginning with *viptela-edge-*.
 Click on Next.

     ![](/images/Deploying_DC_vEdge1/06_chooselocalfile_vedgeimagefromfolder.PNG)
-5. Change the Virtual Machine name to **DC-vEdge1** and click on Next.
+5. Change the Virtual Machine name to **DC-vEdge1-podX** and click on Next (where X is your POD number, image below doesn't have the suffix of podX)

+    {% include note.html content="We will only use the podX suffix over here to distinguish between different VMs in our Data Center.
+The rest of the guide will refer to this VM as **DC-vEdge1**" %}

     ![](/images/Deploying_DC_vEdge1/07_namedcvedge1_next.PNG)
 6. Select the host assigned to you (image shown as an example only) and click on Next